Ryan Edwards Discusses Wife Mackenzie Standifer’s Pregnancy On ‘Teen Mom OG,’ Calls Baby An ‘Accident’

 Ryan Edwards was reportedly caught off-guard by his wife Mackenzie Standifer’s pregnancy news.

-Following an episode of Teen Mom OG in which Edwards and Standifer were seen seemingly denying plans to have more children while enjoying their delayed honeymoon, a just-released sneak peek has confirmed that the couple revealed Standifer’s pregnancy to his parents just a short time later.
+A recent episode of Teen Mom OG showed Edwards and Standifer seemingly denying plans to have more children while enjoying their delayed honeymoon.
+Now, a just-released sneak peek has confirmed that the couple revealed Standifer’s pregnancy to his parents just a short time later.

-“Mack went to the doctor, and she’s pregnant,” Edwards is seen telling his parents, Jen and Larry Edwards, in a preview clip shared by MTV of the two-part Teen Mom OG finale.
+“Mack went to the doctor, and she’s pregnant,” Edwards was seen telling his parents, Jen and Larry Edwards, in a preview clip shared by MTV of the two-part Teen Mom OG finale.

 “What?!”
-Jen proclaims in response.
+Jen proclaimed in response.
 “I thought y’all were done?”

-As the scene continues, fans learn more details about Edwards’ third child as he reveals to his parents that Standifer’s doctor believes the baby is a girl, and that she was three months along at the time the scene was filmed earlier this year.
+As the scene continued, fans learned more details about Edwards’ third child.
+He revealed to his parents that Standifer’s doctor believes the baby is a girl, and that she was three months along at the time the scene was filmed earlier this year.

 While Edwards and Standifer did acknowledge that they believed they would not be having more children, Edwards previously stated that “accidents do happen,” and that appears to be what happened to them shortly after his release from jail months ago.